Toshiba Aurex System 10: Still Playing After All Those Years

 Day 5 – Feb.
 9, 2017 – (Thursday): Puerto Princesa Airport in 3 Minutes

-Since our one-and-a-half-hour flight back to Manila was scheduled for noon, just after having their early morning coffees, the trio accepted the offer of one of the receptionists, whose husband owns a tricycle, to give them a ride to Baker’s Hill and Mitra Ranch, at a discount.
-Ruby decided to return to Baker’s Hill simply to buy that delicious hopia again, this time as ‘pasalubongs‘ (presents) for the folks back in Manila.
+Since our one-and-a-half-hour flight back to Manila was scheduled for noon, just after having their early morning coffees, the trio accepted the offer of one of the receptionists, whose husband owns a tricycle, to give them a ride to Baker’s Hill and Mitra Ranch at a discount.
+Ruby decided to return to Baker’s Hill to buy that delicious hopia again, this time as ‘pasalubongs‘ (presents) for the folks back in Manila

-With renewed spirits after being in bed for almost 18 hours since we arrived, I decided to look around the place after a hearty breakfast of ‘cornisilog‘ (corned beef hash, fried egg, and fried rice).
+With renewed spirits after spending almost 18 hours in bed since our arrival, I decided to explore the place after a hearty breakfast of ‘cornisilog‘ (corned beef hash, fried egg, and fried rice).
 My bum stomach had markedly improved after the continuous intake of the electrolyte mix, cold Sprite, and Diatabs.

 The ‘lucky garden’ was just across our room, so I made a few trips between the bathroom, the garden, and the restaurant just to the right.
 I took a few pictures of the surrounding areas to pass the time while I waited for the trio to return.